MARINE CORPS RESERVE ASSOCIATION EDUCATION TRUST

 Cadet Gunnery Sergeant Ryan Jackson

 Cadet Gunnery Sergeant Ryan Jackson has served as Operations SNCO and a platoon leader during his years in the Marine Corps Junior ROTC program at Mexico High School, Mexico, New York.
-He plans to study engineering at Rochester Institute of Technology or SUNY College of Environmental Science and Forestry.
+He plans to study engineering technology at Rochester Institute of Technology.
 He ranks number three out of a class of 149 and earned an unweighted grade point average of 4.00.
 At this time, he is unsure of his career plans except that he has a strong interest in engineering or scientific research.

 Some people spend an entire lifetime wondering if they made a difference in this world.
 Marines don't have that problem -- President Ronald Reagan